|

 There are a couple of things to be mentioned here.
 The writer of the letter was sending it to a brother.
 Descendants of this Dial family commented that the writer was referred to by others in his family as "big-headed Jim" and therefore you can get a feel for the mood of this writer.
 He was considered his father's "favorite".

 The other important note is that this Dial family was related to the Cokers.
 This relationship started in Laurens, SC.
 It could help later when we explore where our Cokers came from.
 The Dials have a fairly good genealogical history published: "Martin Dial and related Families" by Hastings Harrison, 1955.
 Our Cokers are not directly referred to, but close.
-In addition, I have notes written on the above letter that attempt to explain who John (Jack) Coker was - they were written by an elderly cousin of the above J.L.Dial.
-These notes are not completely accurate; they were written probably 50 years after the letter.
+In addition, I have notes written on the above letter that attempt to explain who John (Jack) Coker was - they were written by an elderly cousin of the

 The relationship between Dial and Coker goes back William Coker who was a son of Joseph and Mary Aldridge Coker of Laurens Co SC.
 Joseph and Mary Aldridge Coker also had a son, their youngest child, named John.
 William (brother to John) had a daughter, Nancy, who married Isaac M. Dial who was the father of the above James Laurens Dial.
 If we accept this relationship, then Nancy Coker Dial was a niece to the above John Coker and a cousin to our John, Joseph and James.
 (Reference Boddie's Southside Virginia Families, pages 85-89 at San Antonio Public Library).
 While this is not absolute proof of the father of our John, Joseph and James, it is about as close as we may ever get due to lack of documentary evidence.